certinia/orizuru/readme.md

 ### Server

-A Nozomi Server allows you combine Avro schemas with API POST endpoints to create webhooks that validate API post body content and publish events via your chosen transport layer implementation.
+A Orizuru Server allows you combine Avro schemas with API POST endpoints to create webhooks that validate API post body content and publish events via your chosen transport layer implementation.
 POST bodies are automatically validated against the Avro schema they are paired with, so the consumer of your events always receives valid input if it is invoked.

 	const
-		{ Server } = require('@financialforcedev/nozomi'),
+		{ Server } = require('@financialforcedev/orizuru'),
 		...
 		serverInstance = new Server({ transport, transportConfig }),